-The IFS said that, on average, the poorest households will now be approximately compensated for the rise in the cost of living (see Figure 7).
+The IFS said that, on average, the poorest households will now be approximately compensated for the rise in the Cost-of-living (see Figure 7).
 Many low earners will be better off this year than last, while high earners still tend to be worse off.
 As an example of the combined effect of the March/May measures, lowincome pensioners with a disability will get £400 off their energy bill, a £650 payment for means-tested benefit recipients, a £150 payment for disability benefit recipients, a £300 top-up to their winter fuel payment, and a £150 council tax rebate.
 That's £1,650 in total.

-measures is that households in that more help should have the bottom two income deciles been given to households on (the lowest 20%) will gain on the lowest incomes who are most affected by high fuel average £1,195, compared bills and most likely to have to to £799 for households in the use prepayment meters.
-They middle two deciles, while the top added deciles on average lose £456.
-The government has offset 82 per cent "Analysts predict that of the energy price rise, rising to we are in a period of 93 per cent for poorer households. high energy prices, The one-off payments are likely to rather than at a peak be more beneficial than the other option of "bringing forward" next that will subside quickly.
+combined effect of various The Fuel Bank Foundation said measures is that households in that more help should have the bottom two income deciles been given to households on (the lowest 20%) will gain on the lowest incomes who are most affected by high fuel average £1,195, compared bills and most likely to have to to £799 for households in the use prepayment meters.
+They middle two deciles, while the top deciles on average lose £456.
+The government has offset 82 per cent "Analysts predict that of the energy price rise, rising to we are in a period of 93 per cent for poorer households.
+The one-off payments are likely to be more beneficial than the other option of "bringing forward" next